+Check out what we made at our latest DIY night!
+These DIY tile coasters with scrapbook paper turned out to be the perfect craft because they cost next to nothing to make, required little effort, and turned out looking amazing.
 When I proposed doing this craft, several people said “Oh good, I was in need of some new coasters!”.
 Apparently, there are a lot of us living with sub-optimal or (gasp!) no coasters at all. 😉 If this applies to you, don’t fret.
 You can whip these up over a glass of wine!

-- Trace around the ceramic tile on your paper and cut out
+- Trace around the ceramic tile on your paper and cut out.

-- Brush a coat of Mod Podge to the tile and then place the paper on top
+- Brush a coat of Mod Podge to the tile and then place the paper on top.

-- Brush a coat of Mod Podge on top of the paper and let dry 15 min; repeat this step 2-3 more times
+- Brush a coat of Mod Podge on top of the paper and let dry 15 min; repeat this step 2-3 more times.

-- (Optional) Glue a piece of felt on bottom of the coaster to prevent scratching your table
+- (Optional) Glue a piece of felt on bottom of the coaster to prevent scratching your table.

 Some coasters waiting it out between coats of Mod Podge – the drying time allowed for ample opportunity to chat and enjoy some wine: